Reviews You Can Rely On

 Looking for the best compost bin for your garden?
 Our team of gardeners researched 30+ top models available before buying and testing 8 bins side by side.
 We rigorously compared bins both big and small, evaluating each for their ease of assembly, loading, turning, and aeration properties.
 After a season of collecting our food scraps and dialing in our carbon-to-nitrogen ratios, we shed light on which bins are best for your expansive backyard menagerie and which are most suited to apartment life.
 Regardless of your habitation situation, there is a bin that can help you experience the miracles of decomposition and make a nutrient-rich soil amendment for your garden.

-If you're an avid gardener or plant lover, we've tested other categories that may pique your interest, from the best garden hoses and top-rated hose nozzles to the best gardening gloves and seed starter kits.
+If you're an avid gardener or plant lover, we've tested other categories that may pique your interest, from garden hoses and top-rated hose nozzles to gardening gloves and seed starter kits.
 Our reviews on top weather stations and the best rain gauges can also help you stay on top of the conditions in your garden.

 Editor's Note: We updated our compost bin review on August 8, 2023 to remove a discontinued product and reassess our award choices.